TuesdayHat/DocSearch/ReadMe.md

 * When generating list of ailments to search for:
   * sort the list alphabetically
   * possibly have multiple dropdowns, so you don't have a single menu with a bit under 500 items.
 Or turn them all into links/buttons or something.
+* can probably clean up/separate out the Doctor properties.

 ## Technologies Used
 * JavaScript